Insights from the EPR Policy for Textiles Session

 Share This

-On 14 February, EPR practitioners, industry leaders and other key stakeholders came together for a pivotal session on Extended Producer Responsibility (EPR) for Textiles at the OECD Forum on Due Diligence in the Garment and Footwear Sector.
+On 14 February, EPR practitioners, industry leaders and other key stakeholders came together for a pivotal side session on Extended Producer Responsibility (EPR) for Textiles at the OECD Forum on Due Diligence in the Garment and Footwear Sector.
 This session, hosted by Global Fashion Agenda, the Ellen MacArthur Foundation, and the OECD, focused on fostering alignment across national EPR systems to advance a global circular economy for textiles.

 Key topics covered during the event